XiaoLi0614/xiaoli.github.io/index.md

 ## Previous Projects

 **Hamraz**:  How to have **confidentiality, integrity, and availability** with as few machine as possible for replicated objects?
 Better yet, we got the work done automatically.
+Our open source project are available: [Hamraz: code](https://github.com/XiaoLi0614/Secure_Partition.git)

 **Hampa**:  How to keep the **invariant and recency** of replicated objects as user specified with as little coordination as possible?
 Skip the manual labour and try out our tool with the help of program synthesis and the state-of-art SMT solver.
 Our tool and open source project are available: [Hampa: tool](https://github.com/XiaoLi0614/HampaAE), [Hampa: code](https://github.com/XiaoLi0614/CVCAutomation)

 ## Publications

-1. [**S&P'22**] **Xiao Li**, Farzin Houshmand, Mohsen Lesani, Hamraz: Resilient Object Partitioning and Replication, *to appear in the 43rd IEEE Symposium on Security and Privacy, May 2022.
+1. [**S&P'22**] **Xiao Li**, Farzin Houshmand, Mohsen Lesani, [Hamraz: Resilient Object Partitioning and Replication](https://www.cs.ucr.edu/~lesani/companion/sp22/SP22.pdf), *in the 43rd IEEE Symposium on Security and Privacy, May 2022.
 2. [**CAV'20**] **Xiao Li**, Farzin Houshmand, Mohsen Lesani, [Hampa: Solver-aided Recency-Aware Replication](https://www.cs.ucr.edu/~lesani/companion/cav20/CAV20.pdf), *in the 32nd International Conference on Computer-Aided Verification, July 2020.